-To most people, your garage is much more than just a place to park their vehicle or store all those Christmas decorations.
+Your garage is much more than just a place to park your vehicle or store all those Christmas decorations.

-Finishing the walls of your garage allows the space to be used in multiple different ways from added storage to organization, as well as adding your own personal style to one of the most used rooms in your home.
+Finishing the walls of your garage enables you to use it in multiple different ways and add your own personal style to one of the most used rooms in your home.

 - Wood Paneling